bbdoggett3/HeartTaken/README.md

 <img src = "./pictures/Features Page Couplely.png">

 ### About.js (View)
-- This component will just show the user about Couple.ly and how it came to be.
+- This component will just show the user more information about the website HeartTaken and how it came to be.
 <img src = "./pictures/About Page Couplely.png">

 ### Contact.js (View)